Discover how to maximize your real estate investments with our comprehensive guide to 1031 exchanges in Las Vegas.

 Here are some of the key benefits of using the 95% rule:

-- Taxpayers are not limited by the value of the relinquished property when identifying replacement properties.
+Taxpayers can pick replacement properties.
+They aren’t limited by the value of the property they sold.

 However, there are also some potential drawbacks to using the 95% rule:

-- Taxpayers must be able to acquire at least 95% of the value of the properties that they identify within 180 days.
+Taxpayers must be able to get at least 95% of the value of the properties that they identify within 180 days.

-- Taxpayers may need to work with a qualified intermediary to help them comply with the rules.
+Taxpayers may need to work with a qualified intermediary to help them follow the rules.

 It is important to understand the rules and risks before using this rule.